saqlain2204/Turkish-Hate-Speech-Classification-Explanation/README.md

-# Turkish Hate Speech Classification, Explanation & Rewriting 🇹🇷
+# ReTweetify: Turkish Hate Speech Classification, Explanation & Rewriting 🇹🇷

 This project leverages **Multilingual BERT**, **LoRA fine-tuning**, and **SHAP explainability** to **classify, interpret, and rewrite Turkish tweets** that contain hate speech.
 It combines modern NLP tools with transformers and parameter-efficient tuning to handle sensitive content in Turkish social media posts.